Trusts

 There are several different types of trusts that may be established in Massachusetts.
 A trust should be established based on your specific individual needs.
 In order to learn what is right for your circumstances, it is best to consult with a knowledgeable trusts lawyer who can explain the various options and help you make an informed decision.
 Some of the various types of trusts in Massachusetts include:

-Of all of the various trusts available in Massachusetts, this one is the most often used.
-This type of trust has the ability to be altered, changed, or completely terminated at any time for any reason during the grantor’s life.
+Of all the various trusts available in Massachusetts, this one is the most often used.
+This type of trust can be altered, changed, or completely terminated at any time during the grantor’s life.
 The grantor does not need to ask permission from any of the named beneficiaries.
 However, this is predicated on the grantor having the mental capacity to do so.
+A revocable trust is often referred to as a “revocable living trust.”

 Under the terms of this particular trust, the trustor who established the trust is required to release their rights to the assets included within the trust as soon as it has been established.
-In doing so, this means that the trustor no longer has a legal right to the personal property or assets that are included within the trust.
-As such, they relinquish their rights to make changes or terminate the trust during their lifetime.
+In doing so, the trustor no longer has a legal right to the personal property or assets that are included within the trust.
+As such, they relinquish their rights to make changes or terminate the trust during their lifetime without an extensive legal process that often involves all beneficiaries signing off on the changes or revocation.

 Irrevocable Life Insurance Trust